My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Okay not the best picture, but if you don’t have winter boots, I have your ultimate solution.

 These are ‘Norwegian after-ski’ boots sold by Pia’s in downtown Anchorage, and you should buy them on your first day.
 They’re ultra-warm and perfect on snow and ice.
-If you plan to step in deeper snow, consider these taller ones.
+If you plan to step into deeper snow, consider the taller ones.
+(Or check out my suggestion for another winter boot for Alaska.)

 4. Uniqlo Legging Pants

-While I love denim as much as the next gal, as a fabric it gets mighty cold when the temp drops below freezing.
+While I love denim as much as the next gal, as a fabric, cotton gets mighty cold when the temp drops below freezing.

 Instead, I layer up with Uniqlo leggings for women.
-They’re super comfy, are willing to go on over a base layer, and tuck easily into an outer layer (next on the list).
+They’re super comfy, are willing to go on over a base layer like those Unbound Merino leggings, and tuck easily into an outer layer (next on the list).

 5. Snow Pants